 While exploring Chiriqui, I recommend staying in Boquete.
 While The capital of Chiriqui is David, most tourists will stay near Volcan National Parque.
 This means in Boquete or other nearby towns.
 Boquete is well set up for tourists and has lots of accommodation options, strong wifi, and cafes.

 In this blog post, I will share all of the top things to do in Chiriqui, Panama.

 On one of the most stunning jungle trails in Panama, we looked for the three lost waterfalls.
 Through the dense but luscious jungle, we trekked along muddy paths.
 From one patch of wildflowers to the next we discovered beautiful vistas until we reached three, breathtakingly powerful and mind-blowingly beautiful waterfalls.
 One after the other the waterfalls blew us away.
 It was our first day in Chiriqui and it set the benchmark for the natural beauty of the region.
 The Lost Waterfall Trail Hike is one of my favorite things to do in Chiriqui even in the whole of Panama.

-The Lost Waterfalls Trail is the first thing most visitors do in Boquete.
-It is $7 entrance but quite easy to get to and only a short trail.
+The Lost Waterfalls Trail is the first thing most visitors do in Chiriqui.
+It is a $7 entrance but quite easy to get to and only a short trail.
 It gives great value, rewarding you with three amazing waterfalls.

 View the full blog post: THE LOST WATERFALLS TRAIL HIKE

 THE PIPELINE TRAIL

 The Pipeline Trail is another great hike and one of the best things to do in Chiriqui, just outside of Boquete Town.
 Walk alongside a river through the jungle until you reach a massive yet slow-descending cascade at the end of the trail.
 On the way, you will discover a thousand-year-old tree and some unique wildlife.
 The trail takes about two hours and is a great way to spend a morning or afternoon when you are staying in Boquete town.